We live in a fear society.

 For every one of those “warnings,” there are some truths to them.
 But they are not hard RULES, just things to consider, research and weigh the pros and the cons.

-For example, I chose to take my 11-week-old puppy for 40-minute walks around the neighborhood.
-I don’t think I could live with this puppy if I couldn’t walk him.
-He and I would drive each other crazy.
+For example, I chose to take my 11-week-old weimaraner puppy for 40-minute walks around the neighborhood on concrete sidewalks.
+I think that pup would’ve been at the humane society if I couldn’t walk him.
+He would be uncontrollable.

 I tried not to overdo it for his joints, but who knows?
 I also hoped he wouldn’t get sick (he didn’t).